How to Contribute?

 branch is protected.
 Pushing to thedevelop

-branch is not allowed; this can only happen via a merge request. - Merging from a
+branch is not allowed; this can only happen via a merge request. - Merging into the

 develop

-branch needs 3 approvals (authors/committers can not approve). - Only signed commits are allowed.
+branch needs 1 approval (authors/committers can not approve). - Only signed commits are allowed.

 - The